develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 CPUs, it appears that software of our time is often quite lousily crafted, at least seen from the performance perspective.

-There's no lack of articles on Medium and other forums promoting software "paradigms" that are quite disastrous for the CPU performance.
-It may look like vanity even to bother to look at performance, but the reality will eventually hit hard when you have to create software that has to process huge quantities of data.
+There's no lack of articles on so many forums promoting software "paradigms" that are quite disastrous for the CPU performance.
+It may appear like vanity even to bother to look at performance, but the reality will eventually hit hard when you have to create software that has to process huge quantities of data.